relianceinfo-de/Automated-Postgresql-Backup/Automating Postgresql Database Backup into Azure Blob storage on Linux(Ubuntu) VM.md

  1. In the home directory create a postgresql-backup.sh file

-        vi {postgresql-backup.sh}
+        vi postgresql-backup.sh

- 2. Edit the file and replace the parameters in angular bracket(<>) with correct details. the <b> BACKUP_DIR </b> is a reference path to where the backup would be taken
+ 2. The <b> BACKUP_DIR </b> is a reference path to where the backup would be taken

        	#!/bin/bash